-- Alternate Reality: The characters are named after historical or mythical Japanese figures, but the story isn't even close to anything that happened in historical Japan.
+- Alternate Universe: The characters are named after historical or mythical Japanese figures, but the story isn't even close to anything that happened in historical Japan.

 - And Then John Was a Zombie: Things don't end very well four our heroes after witnessing the ascension of the new Zanshin, who proceeds to erase their minds and turn them into mindless servants.

 - BFS: The Zanbato and Nagamaki, which are polearm class weapons.
 The patch also includes the Chiljido, as the strongest melee weapon in the game.

 - Downer Ending: With Due Respect, my lord.
 You never told us anything about taking Zanshin's place and turning us into zombies.
 It's also a big Cruel Twist Ending with a good dose of Diabolus ex Machina, you were led to believe that you're doing things for the good of Yamato and the twist came out of nowhere right after defeating Zanshin.

 - Elemental Powers: The main four elements are fire, 'water' (but actually ice), earth and thunder.

 - Every Japanese Sword Is a Katana: Averted.
 The only sword referred to as a 'katana', is the useless piece of scrap metal every character starts the game with.
 The other sword weapons you can find have the appearence of one but their names run the whole gamut.

 - Flaming Sword: The Hwa-Rang Chiljido.
 Arguably the best (unique) sword in the game.